 As the story resumes in Parshat Vayigash, the Jewish world is crumbling further: Yehudah threatens to send his brothers on a violent rampage if this Egyptian Prime Minister (i.e. Joseph) doesn't stop his oppressive tactics.

-At this very moment – with the brothers toe-to-toe, locked in a explosive impasse – Joseph reveals himself as their long-lost brother.
+At this very moment – with the brothers toe-to-toe, locked in an explosive impasse – Joseph reveals himself as their long-lost brother.
 With three words, "I am Joseph" (Genesis 45:3), everything now becomes clear.
-The previous 22 years of doubt and suffering were all worth it, "all part of God's master plan," says Joseph.
+The previous 22 years of doubt and suffering were all worth it, "all part of G-d's master plan," says Joseph.
 The reunited brothers hug, and all's well that ends well.

 Rabbi Zev Leff asks: Why did the previous parsha have to end with such a cliffhanger?
 Why didn't the Torah simply extend Parshat Mikeitz a few more verses and include the resolution of this story?
 Why do we have to wait a whole week to find out what happens?!